10DLC Best Practices

 Example: Excessive brands with the same EIN and excessive campaigns with the same campaign attributes may be seen as high-risk and may result in campaign rejection

-10DLC Privacy Policy & Terms and Conditions Best Practices
+10DLC Privacy Policy and Terms & Conditions Best Practices

 When submitting a 10DLC Campaign for approval, per carrier code of conduct, the privacy policies and the terms and conditions must be found in a clear, conspicuous place next to where the phone number is entered by the consumer.
 To check this, we review the website listed by the Brand.
 In any situation where the end user is required to provide a phone number for the purposes of messaging (the carriers consider every required phone number as an opportunity for messaging opt in), then the privacy policy and terms and conditions must be present.